 Over the next year, we’ll be telling the story of Westport through the many amazing and historically significant objects in our archives, art, objects, and costume collections.
 Stop in at WHS to check out this mini-exhibit rotating every two weeks, look for it by the Wheeler House front door and guess the latest mystery object.
-Drop your answer in the box or email it to firstname.lastname@example.org: guess correctly and we’ll enter your name in a drawing to win a popular Westport item from our gift shop!
-Check this page to look at the objects up close, learn more about the artifacts, and to see any cases you missed!
+Drop your answer in the box, guess correctly and we’ll enter your name in a drawing to win a popular Westport item from our gift shop!
+Check this page to look at the objects up close, learn more about the artifacts, and to see any cases or mystery objects you missed!

 There was no “Westport” in the 1630s.
 Instead, using the Saugtauck River as the boundary, the town was divided between Fairfield and Norwalk.
 On the Fairfield side, many farmers settled along the Long Island Sound–amidst the original settlements of the Pequot Natives.
 By 1637, there was all out “war” between the two groups.
 Originating in Massachusetts, Europeans hounded the Pequots all the way to the swampy area between what is now Southport and Greens Farms.
 The massacre that ensued was called The Great Swamp Fight and effectively ended the war and the Native presence in this part of the colony.
 The Native People who survived were either absorbed by other tribes or sold into slavery.
 Over the years, their presence has been erased except for the now-familiar place names they left behind like Saugatuck and Aspetuck.